Kindred App Design

 Solution:

-Enlarge the text sizes used throughout the profile setup quiz and emphasize the question labels by using a darkened color.
+Enlarged the text sizes used throughout the profile setup quiz and emphasize the question labels by using a darkened color.

 Pain Point: